cran/thematic/README.md

 library(shiny)
 library(ggplot2)
 library(thematic)
+# In order for auto/custom fonts to work properly, you'll want
+# either the ragg (or showtext) package installed
+library(ragg)

+# If you want `{ragg}` to handle the font rendering in a Shiny app
+options(shiny.useragg = TRUE)

 # Call thematic_shiny() prior to launching the app, to change
 # R plot theming defaults for all the plots generated in the app
 thematic_shiny(font = "auto")

 ui <- fluidPage(
   # bslib makes it easy to customize CSS styles for things
   # rendered by the browser, like tabsetPanel()
   # https://rstudio.github.io/bslib
   theme = bslib::bs_theme(